 You must have seen machines and devices that get data and then act according to that.
 For Eg, a printer receives a document and then prints it.
 Another, is when the car receives signals from car keys, it opens the door.
 There are endless examples of this.

 After seeing these two categories of devices, let us proceed to the next category of devices that can receive data, process it, and send it over the network.
 Let us understand it through an example.
 Consider a soil moisture sensor that finds out soil moisture and then that data is transferred to the irrigation system through an internet connection.

-The data about soil moisture, how much crops are watered, how well crops actually grow can be gathered and sent to supercomputers that will give the best output after running amazing algorithms.
+The data about soil moisture, how many crops are watered, and how well crops actually grow can be gathered and sent to supercomputers that will give the best output after running amazing algorithms.